fordesmith/risk_engine_cluster/README.md

 This directory contains the helper code for compiling the risk engine and for setting up a cluster to calculate portfolio risk using a HT condor cluster.

-Note: the compile, image creation and cluster set up works, however the HT Condor job doesn't yet run.
+STATUS UPDATE 19 Oct - the compile, image creation and cluster set up works, however the HT Condor job doesn't yet run.

 The **risk_compiler** folder has two shell scripts for Debian9 and Centos7.